Rocky Mount, North Carolina: Education

 North Carolina Wesleyan University is a four-year private liberal arts college located in Rocky Mount and home to the Eastern North Carolina Center for Business and Entrepreneurship.
-The center's programs are free, open to the public, and focusing on business development, entrepreneurship, and community engagement.
-The city is also served by Nash Community College, which has a brewing, distillation, and fermentation program in partnership with the Mills, and Edgecombe Community College, which has a downtown campus specializing in biotechnology and medical simulation.
-Shaw University's College of Adult and Professional Education, or C.A.P.E., program also has a satellite campus in the Mills Village.
+The center's programs are free, open to the public, and focus on business development, entrepreneurship, and community engagement.

+The city is also served by Nash Community College, which has a brewing, distillation, and fermentation program in partnership with the Mills.
+Edgecombe Community College has a downtown campus specializing in biotechnology and medical simulation, one of only two such centers in the state.
+Shaw University's College of Adult and Professional Education (C.A.P.E.) has a satellite campus in Mills Village.

 The city of Rocky Mount is primarily served by the Nash-Rocky Mount Public School System, which as a whole has 15,000 students in 28 schools.
 Parts of the city in Edgecombe County are also served by the Edgecombe County Public Schools system.
 Public high schools include Nash Central High School, Northern Nash High School, Rocky Mount High School, Southwest Edgecombe High School and Southern Nash High School.

-The three nontraditional public schools are Tar River Academy,The Center for Industry Technology and Innovation and its sister school the Nash Rocky Mount Early College.
+Three non-traditional public schools are Tar River Academy, The Center for Industry Technology and Innovation and its sister school, the Nash Rocky Mount Early College.
 The one local charter school is Rocky Mount Preparatory School.
 There are also a number of private schools in the area.

 Braswell Memorial Library serves the community as its major public library with affiliated libraries throughout the Twin Counties.
-It recently became part of the State Library's NC Cardinal consortium of public libraries that share an integrated system allowing books and other materials to be checked out from other libraries across the state.
+It recently became part of the State Library's NC Cardinal consortium of public libraries.
+These share an integrated system allowing books and other materials to be checked out from other libraries across the state.

 Media

 Rocky Mount is considered part of the Raleigh-Durham-Fayetteville television and radio media market, the 25th largest in the United States.
 However, multiple broadcast stations in the Greenville-New Bern-Washington market also cover the city.

-Locally, WHIG-TV, founded in 1997 and currently hosted out of Wesleyan College, and WNCR-LD, founded in 2002 and located in downtown, are Rocky Mount's community television stations.
+Locally, WHIG-TV, founded in 1997 and now hosted at Wesleyan College, and WNCR-LD, founded in 2002 and located in downtown, are Rocky Mount's community television stations.
 WRQM 90.9 FM is the repeater station of public radio station WUNC, the local NPR affiliate.
-In the 1990s, it was known as "Down East Radio" and also hosted out of Wesleyan College.
+In the 1990s, it was known as "Down East Radio" and also hosted at Wesleyan College.

 The Rocky Mount Telegram serves as the main daily newspaper for the city of Rocky Mount and surrounding areas.